Schedule of Events

 1:30 PM – Lunch

-2:00 PM – Awards, Door Prizes, and Thank You to our Sponsors
+2:00 PM – Awards, Door Prizes and Thank Yous to our Sponsors

-Mulligans, Move Ups, and Split the Pot tickets will be sold during check-in the morning of the event
+Mulligans, Move Ups and Split the Pot tickets will be sold during check-in the morning of the event.
+Cash only.

 SCORING: Upon completing the round, all scorecards will be turned in and the 1st & 2nd PLACE along with the HIGHEST SCORE will be selected based on their team score.
 In the event of a tie, the tie-breaker will be determined by the best score on the lowest handicapped hole (For example if team #1 scores a 3 on the number 1 handicap hole and team #2 scores a 4, then team #1 wins the tie-breaker)